Learning how to distinguish whether someone is a narcissist or sociopath means understanding the subtle similarities and differences between the two.

 - Strong need to control others, but for different reasons: sociopaths want to control because they enjoy dominating others and narcissists have a strong need to control because they feel vulnerable and need to keep up their own grandiose illusions–they are easily threatened when other people step outside of the narcissist’s expectations of them

 - Both lack a sense of “right” and “wrong” in decision-making; while they are aware others perceive things are right and wrong socially, they do not have their own internal moral compass guided by guilt or other emotions and make decisions based on rational thought processes

 A Toxic Person Is a Toxic Person

 I’ve presented these guidelines for your own information and personal understanding.
-If you are still in the relationship, however, and you are being abused or exploited, please don’t wait and try to figure out what type of person is hurting you or whether he or she fits into one of these categories.
+If you are still in the relationship, however, and you are being abused or exploited, please don’t wait and try to figure out what type of person is hurting you or why or whether he or she fits into one of these categories.

 The fact that they are hurting you is all you need to know.
 Trust yourself to know that you deserve better and please get out now.